Generic Name: oritavancin

 In in vitro studies, oritavancin exhibits synergistic bactericidal activity in combination with gentamicin, moxifloxacin or rifampicin against isolates of methicillin-susceptible S. aureus (MSSA), with gentamicin or linezolid against isolates of heterogeneous vancomycin-intermediate S. aureus (hVISA), VISA, and vancomycin-resistant S. aureus (VRSA), and with rifampin against isolates of VRSA.
 In vitro studies demonstrated no antagonism between oritavancin and gentamicin, moxifloxacin, linezolid or rifampin.

-Oritavancin has been shown to be active against most isolates of the following bacteria, both in vitro and in clinical infections as described in the Indications and Usage section [see Indications and Usage (1.1)].
+Oritavancin has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections [see Indications and Usage (1.1)].

 Staphylococcus aureus (including methicillin-resistant isolates)